dcf21/4most-4gp/README.md

 ## Installing 4GP in a python virtual environment

+4GP is distributed with a standard `setuptools` installation script `setup.py` which allows you to install its constituent modules into your local python environment.

+We strongly recommended that you install them in a python virtual environment, rather than tampering with your system-wide python installation.

-Follow these steps in a Linux shell:
+Follow these steps in a Linux shell to do this:

 ```
 # Check out code from GitHub